Dual Principal Component Pursuit: Problem Formulation

 \subsection{Conceptual formulation}

 Given $\btX$, we consider the problem of partitioning its columns into those that lie in $\cS$ and those that don't.
 Since we have made no assumption about the dimension of $\cS$, this problem is however not well posed because $\cS$ can be anything from a line to a $(D-1)$-dimensional hyperplane, and hence $\bX$ lies inside every subspace that contains $\cS$, which in turn may contain some elements of $\bO$.
-In other words, given $\btX$ and without any other a priori knowledge, it may be impossible to correctly partition $\btX$ into $\bX$ and $\bO$.
 Instead, it is meaningful to search for a linear subspace of $\Re^D$ that contains all of the inliers and perhaps a few outliers.
 Since we do not know the intrinsic dimension $d$ of the inliers, a natural choice is to search for a hyperplane of $\Re^D$ that contains all the inliers.

 \begin{prb} Given the dataset $\btX = \left[ \bX \, \, \, \bO \right] \boldsymbol{\Gamma}$, find a hyperplane $\H$ that contains all the inliers $\bX$. \end{prb}